swagger-api/rails-petstore/README.md

 bundle update
 rake db:migrate
 rails s
 ```

 Note if you have trouble with `bundle update`, please make sure you have postgres installed--rails is expecting it, even though it's not using the database at all.

-This will start Jetty embedded on port 3000.
+This will start rails on port 3000.

 ### Testing the server
 Once started, you can navigate to http://localhost:3000/api/api-docs to view the Swagger Resource Listing.